madapper/MALinkedIn/Documentation.md

 <pre><code>
 MALinkedInSession *session = [MALinkedInSession cachedSession];
 </code></pre>
 The second call will automatically load the sharedSession method.

+If for any reason you need to clear the session (such as logging a user out, you are able to do this by calling <code>[MALinkedInSession clearSharedSession];</code>.
+This wil clearboth the shared session and the cached session from memory.

 **People**<br/>
 -Profile API<br/>